rtawebmaster/treasury-algo/README.md

 3. algo2.ipynb
        algo2 <- running_balances.pkl -> invest_windows.pkl
               process finding low points from the end with visual (needs the forward look by day)
-                     NOTE: This is the dev reposityry with the algo code put into *_processor files that have then been later added to the Azure function project that is used for deployment.
+                     NOTE: This is the dev repository with the algo code put into *_processor files that have then been added to the Azure function project that is used for deployment.

 4. Write the results back into the database insert (local) <- invest_windows.pkl